-Coml bine Specific Header Modifications 2016 or newer JD Combines: Install line lock kit as described in section 21.7 on page 136 Combines with 'Bang-Bang' style directional control valves: Install the BeeBox as described in section 21.6 on page 135 Gleaner/Massey Ferguson/Challenger Combines: Ensure correct bezel is installed as per section 21.1 on page 127 for details.
+Com bine Specific Header Modifications 2016 or newer JD Combines: Install line lock kit as described in section 21.7 on page 137 Combines with 'Bang-Bang' style directional control valves: Install the BeeBox as described in section 21.6 on page 136 Gleaner/Massey Ferguson/Challenger Combines: Ensure correct bezel is installed as per section 21.1 on page 128 for details.
 Inspect the combine feeder house for material buildup and clean as necessary.
 Calibrate combine as per combine operator's manual Head ler Checklist Inspect the header for dirt, buildup and obstructions then clean as necessary (inside drapers, under side shields, feeder house etc.).
 Inspect the cutting system for signs of damage, wear or material buildup.
 Ensure knife timing is correct.
-(See Fig. 166 and Fig. 167 on page 97) Ensure drive belts are undamaged, properly aligned & tensioned.
+(See Fig. 168 and Fig. 169 on page 97) Ensure drive belts are undamaged, properly aligned & tensioned.
 See section 19.5 on page 77 for details.
 Inspect feeder draper deck drive chain and lubricate annually.
 See section 19.20.6 on page 114 Check the three draper belts for damage or uneven wear.
 Replace when required.
 Ensure the draper belts are properly tensioned and that they are tracking properly.
 See section 19.7 on page 88.
 Ensure the crop dividers are properly installed & free from material buildup.
 (See Fig. 41 on page 35) Ensure all protective shields are in place.
 Replace all damaged or missing shields.
 Inspect the shields for missing/loose fittings.
 Ensure header height sensors are installed and undamaged.
 Replace if necessary.
 Clean away material buildup.
 There are a number of heavy-duty permanent fabric support straps located around the header, these straps allow added support while also allowing header to flex where needed.
 At the beginning of every season, inspect these straps for signs of wear or damage.
 Ensure the feed auger drum is in its fully forward position & that it will not come into contact with any parts of the header or combine during operation.
 See section 19.11 for details.
 Inspect the hydraulic tilt cylinder (if installed) or manual tilt link (if installed) to ensure it is in the correct position for your combine.
 See section 19.13 on page 110 for details.
 Ensure the reel bats are in their operational position.
 Thoroughly inspect the hydraulic multicoupler.
 Clean all debris from the fittings.
 Inspect the hydraulic hoses and replace/repair as needed.
 Verify the header is equipped with the appropriate multicoupler and adapter plate for use with your combine model.
 Check fluid levels on all gearboxes & apply grease where needed as outlined in section 19.20 on page 114 section of this manual.
 Ensure transport cart axle bolts are installed.
 If these bolts are removed, the wheels may fall off during transport.
-Take note of items which require attention after the header is connected to the combine as outlined in the combine operator's manual.
-The second secon
+Ensure gauge wheels are lowered from their transport position to their operational position as outlined in 21.8 on page 138 Take note of items which require attention after the header is connected to the combine as outlined in the combine operator's manual.